hc167/Udacity-SDC-Term-Three-Capstone/README.md

 #### Youtube Video Demo: https://www.youtube.com/watch?v=h8KuF9HO1Jw

 #### Big Thanks to: ####
-- https://github.com/leggedrobotics/darknet_ros , darnet_ros, which is used in the project.
+- https://github.com/leggedrobotics/darknet_ros , darknet_ros, which is used in the project.
 - And https://pjreddie.com/darknet/yolo/ , Joseph Redmon, the original author of darknet & YOLO.